Forced Organ Harvesting

 H.R.
 6319 Falun Gong Protection Act was introduced to the 117th Congress (2021-2022) by Representative Perry Scott [R-PA-10] on December 17, 2021.
 It was referred to the Committee of Foreign Affairs and to the Committee of the Judiciary.

-This bill aims to impose “visa- and property-blocking sanctions on foreign on persons that are knowingly responsible for, are complicit in, or have engaged in the involuntary harvesting of organs in China.”
+This bill aims to impose “visa- and property-blocking sanctions on foreign persons that are knowingly responsible for, are complicit in, or have engaged in the involuntary harvesting of organs in China.”

 The bill requires the President of the United States to: